aquamatt/RedFlash/README.rst

 URI:
 - /event/<slug>

+Status codes:

-Status 403 if API key forbidden/invalid
+- Status 403 if API key forbidden/invalid
-Status 404 if event not known or disabled
+- Status 404 if event not known or disabled
-Status 201 if event fired
+- Status 201 if event fired
-Status 500 if message could not be sent due to error or empty message
+- Status 500 if message could not be sent due to error or empty message

 Getting contact/group info
 --------------------------

-GET request to URI as above
+- GET request to URI as above
-API Key passed as get arg
+- API Key passed as get arg
-Key must be enabled for getting data for contacts
+- Key must be enabled for getting data for contacts

+Status codes:

-Status 500 if exception raised
+- Status 500 if exception raised
-Status 404 if user/group not  known or disabled
+- Status 404 if user/group not  known or disabled
-Status 403 if API key forbidden/invalid
+- Status 403 if API key forbidden/invalid
-Status 200 if OK
+- Status 200 if OK

 PUT/DELETE requests: